 What are interest surcharges on an overdraft?

-An interest surcharge is an extra fee you pay if you go over your agreed limit.
+An interest surcharge is an extra fee you pay if you have an unauthorised overdraft.
 Interest surcharges can apply for two reasons:

 - If you go over credit for more than 30 days in a year

-You will pay an interest surcharge if you are over your credit limit on your current account when:
+You will pay an interest surcharge if you are over your credit limit on your current account and it has an unauthorised overdraft when:

-- You have no overdraft facility and your account goes into a negative amount
+- You have no authorised overdraft limit and your account is overdrawn

 Use over the year